 Figure 3.
 Mean normalised auto-covariance functions of CO2 and vertical wind velocity (w) by four different instruments.
+The magenta line represents a fit to the noise-free auto-covariance function of CO2 (measured by Picarro) extrapolated back to a zero time shift.
+An example of the white noise and natural variability contributions to the total CO2 (measured by Picarro) variance is indicated by two blue arrows.
 The sharp decrease of the CO2 auto-covariance between the zero shift and the initial 0.1 s shift corresponds to the large contribution of white noise from the gas analysers.
-The LI-7200 is the nosier instrument.
-The noise contribution from either anemometer is relatively small (< 10%).
+The LI-7200 is the noisier instrument.
+The noise contributions from the anemometer are relatively small (< 10%).